 Joy on wheels may one day stand for a high point in a way of life now virtually gone.

 AI, an often stupid source of information, does its own stupid spinning when asked if the sport is dying, claiming it thrives in different ways.
 Pure hogwash.
-Once upon a time, hundred of skaters competed at the Pan Am Auditorium in LA.
-And that was just regionals.
+Once upon a time, hundred of skaters, myself and partner included, competed at the Pan-Pacific Auditorium in LA.
+And that was just the Southwest Pacific Regional meet.
 Today none compete in such an event.

-Well, AI can also be, if you narrow down the question with numbers, forced to be more accurate.
-There were once maybe dozens of roller rinks in Southern Ca, why are there now almost none?
-Okay, AI, take that and give us the answer straight:
+Well, if you narrow down the question with numbers, AI can be cornered, or forced, into being more accurate.
+Such as this: There were once maybe dozens of roller rinks in Southern CA, why are there now almost none, AI?
+Give it to us straight.

 This paints the picture of a lost world I so fondly recall.